 AutoYaST Bundle: A bundle that contains the location and access protocol of an AutoYaST configuration file and network installation directory for SUSE Linux.
 This bundle allows you to launch an automated installation of SUSE Linux using Preboot Services.
 This is only available for Linux devices that are PXE-enabled.
-AutoYaST bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB.
+AutoYaST bundles cannot be run using a boot CD or a ZENworks partition.

 DellDTK Configuration: A bundle that contains the location of files and scripts for configuring Dell servers.
 This bundle allows you to use Preboot Services to configure the BIOS, BMC, RAID, and DRAC for settings and to create a new Dell Utility partition.
 You can also identify another Preboot bundle to be run immediately after these configurations have completed.
 This is only available for Linux devices that are PXE-enabled.
-Dell Configuration bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB.
+Dell Configuration bundles cannot be run using a boot CD or a ZENworks partition.

-Imaging Script Bundle: Allows you to write a custom Linux Imaging script.
-This providesdetailed control over ZENworks imaging operations, as well as most Windows-based preboottasks.
+Imaging Script Bundle: Allows you to write a custom Imaging script.
+This provides detailed control over ZENworks imaging operations, as well as most Windows-based preboot tasks.
 This is applicable only for ZENworks Imaging.

 Kickstart: A bundle that contains the location and access protocol of a KickStart configuration file for Red Hat Linux.
 This bundle allows you to launch an automated installation of Red Hat Linux using Preboot Services.
 This is only available for Linux devices that are PXE-enabled.
-Kickstart bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB.
+Kickstart bundles cannot be run using a boot CD or a ZENworks partition.